Rancheroo/r8s/TROUBLESHOOTING.md

    - Only shows snapshot from collection time
    - No live updates
    - Describe limited to static YAML

-4. **Size limits:**
+4. **Directory-only bundles:**
-   - 50MB default for .tar.gz
+   - Bundles must be extracted first
-   - No limit for extracted folders
+   - No automatic tarball extraction
 5. **TTY required:**
    - Cannot run without terminal
    - Not suitable for cronjobs/automation
-   - Use `bundle info` instead

 ---